truthcoin/www.truthcoin.info/_posts/2018-09-11-expensive-privacy.md

 This is, incidentally, why it does not matter that TumbleBit and Dandelion are "more expensive" in that they require more CPU cycles (relative to "basic" LN-hubs or node-txn-rely).
 No one observes CPU cycles directly, and even if they could, observers couldn't *prove* their observations to third parties.
 The CPU cycles, just like self-sending cycles, are done in private.

-In fact, the fake txns that you broadcast not only mix your coins, but they also make the chain as a whole more incomprehensible.
+In fact, any fake txns that you broadcast will not only mix your coins, but they will also make the chain as a whole more incomprehensible.
 It is even (speaking very roughly) the privacy model advocated by Satoshi himself:

 ![images](/images/satoshi-privacy.png)

 Column 3 contains privacy technologies that are more expensive to use.
-Thus, they will tend only be used by those with something-to-hide (ie, "the guilty"), as only they have any reason to pay any premium for them[^4].
+Thus, they will tend to be exclusively used by "the guilty", as any innocent person has no reason to pay up[^4].

-[^4]: While their idealism lasts, these privacy techs may also be usd by a few almsgiver privacy-advocates.
+[^4]: Other than idealism.
+In other words, these privacy techs may be used by a few almsgiver privacy-advocates.
 But this simply cannot scale.
-Oover time, regular users will defect to the cheapest and easiest-to-use technologies (as they should), and so use of awkwardly-expensive technologies will look more and more suspicious.
+Oover time, regular users will defect to the cheapest and easiest-to-use technologies (as they should), and so the use of awkwardly-expensive technologies will look more and more suspicious.

 I am sorry to trod on other people's hard work, but I don't see any hope for the members of Column 3.
-While those techs certainly have academic value, and could certainly be stepping stones to greater technological improvement, they are unserious and should be discarded.
+While those techs certainly have academic value, and while they could certainly be stepping stones to greater technological improvement, they are unserious and should be discarded.
 Any talk of their use or implementation is perplexing at best.
 They are in the situation I outlined above, of Alice paying $5 to join the Bob-drama-club.
 These techs make no attempt to achieve **the goal of privacy**: to allow the Guilty to resemble The Innocent.

 ## 3. Applied to Bitcoin Itself